UAAP Season 81 basketball tournaments: (2) Adamson vs. (3) UP

 In the second game, the Fighting Maroons kept their guns ablaze as they led by ten points in the first quarter and nine points at half time.
 Their lead later ballooned already by 16 points, 60–44, but the Falcons countered it with their own scoring with a 23–4 run to take the lead at the end of the third quarter, 67–64.
 Both teams exchanged leads towards regulation as UP led by three points with less than ten seconds remaining, 78–75.
 Jerom Lastimosa shot a three-point shot to tie the game once again at 78-all with UP in ball possession.
 Paul Desiderio missed a shot as the game went into overtime.
 In the extra period Adamson took a six-point lead already, 84–78, with 2:39 remaining in overtime, but UP scored 6 straight points to tie once again at 84-all with 58.2 seconds remaining.
 Adamson's top gunner Jerrick Ahanmisi went down with cramps after a contested layup against Bright Akhuetie was waved off by the referee, instead calling it a foul on JD Tungcab on the floor.
 Ahanmisi missed the remainder of the game.
 Two free throws were awarded to Adamson because they were already in the penalty.
 Jonathan Espeleta came in to take the shots in place of Jerrick Ahanmisi but split his freethrows to lead by a point.
 A three-point shot by Paul Desiderio swang back the lead to UP 87–85 with forty seconds remaining but a foul by UP sent another Adamson player back into the free throw line and tied for one last time at 87-all.
 Desiderio's jumper over Sean Manganti however put UP back on top 89–87 with 6.6 seconds remaining with Adamson calling its last time out.
 The ball was given to Jerom Lastimosa to win the game but he missed a three-point shot that would give Adamson the victory, as UP won the game and entered the Finals for the first time since 1986.

 Finals

 The best-of-three finals began on December 1.
 It would be the first Finals match-up between the two teams.
-This is the first time that UP has made it to the finals since 1986, while defending champions Ateneo were in its third consecutive Finals appearance.
+This marks UP's first UAAP Finals stint since 1986 and its first in the Final Four era, while defending champions Ateneo were in its third consecutive Finals appearance.
 The winner qualified for the 2018 PCCL National Collegiate Championship.